About

 Photo by Jill Greenberg, January 2020

-An artist, filmmaker, and transmedia producer of Ecuadorian and Chinese descent, Marisa Morán Jahn’s work redistributes power, “exemplifying the possibilities of art as social practice” (ArtForum). “[Jahn] introduces a trickster-like humor into public spaces and discourses, and yet it is a humor edged with political potency,” notes MIT Center for Art, Science & Technology, characterizing her playful approach.
-Codesigned with youth, new immigrants, and working families, Jahn’s civic-scale projects have engaged millions both on the street and at venues such as the Museum of Modern Art, the Venice Biennale of Architecture, the United Nations, Tribeca Film Festival, and Obama’s White House.
+An artist of Ecuadorian and Chinese descent, Marisa Morán Jahn’s artwork “exemplifies the possibilities of art as social practice” (ArtForum) and explores “civic spaces and the radical art of play” (Chicago Tribune).
+Characterizing her playful approach, MIT Center for Art, Science & Technology notes, “[Jahn] introduces a trickster-like humor into public spaces and discourses, and yet it is a humor edged with political potency.”
+Codesigned with youth, new immigrants, and working families, Jahn’s civic-scale projects have engaged millions both on the street and at venues such as the Guggenheim Museum, Museum of Modern Art, the Venice Biennale of Architecture, the United Nations, Tribeca Film Festival, and Obama’s White House.
 Her public artwork, civic media tools, films, architectural and urban-scale collaborations have been supported by The New York Times, the BBC, PBS, Wall Street Journal, Los Angeles Times, Univision Global, Hyperallergic, Art in America, Architectural Review, CNN, and hundreds more.
 She has received grants and awards from National Endowment for the Arts, Rockefeller Foundation, Creative Capital, Open Society, Tribeca Film Institute, Anonymous Was A Woman, and more.

 In 2008, she embarked on creating the artwork / literacy movement “Bibliobandido” (Book Bandit) with a community in rural Honduras.
 This project centers around the eponymous character, a bandit who EATS stories and whose fame rivals Santa Claus.
 As a living legend still active today, Bibliobandido has transformed the lives of 20,000 young believers in Central and North America.
 In 2022, Jahn and award-winning filmmaker Benjamin Murray began shooting their Sundance-supported documentary film chronicling the impact of the beloved, story-hungry villain.